DigitalTypewriter/HTGAA_26Spring_DT/content/_index.md

 ## {{% icon user %}} About me

-I'm a committed listener connecting from the Chicago node, ChiTownBio!
+I'm a committed listener connecting from the Chicago.

 ### {{% icon address-card %}} Contact info
 <!-- This block is a comment (which will not be displayed on your pages) with sample social media links.